-2024 North Carolina First-Time Homebuyer Programs and Loans
+2025 North Carolina First-Time Homebuyer Programs and Loans

 First-time homebuyer programs in North Carolina

-- NC 1st Home Advantage Down Payment
+- NC 1st Home Advantage Down Payment: Good option for first-time homebuyers and military veterans.

 NC Home Advantage Mortgage

-The NC Home Advantage Mortgage provides mortgages and down payment assistance to first-time homebuyers and homebuyers looking to move to a bigger house.
+The NC Home Advantage Mortgage provides mortgages and down payment assistance to first-time homebuyers and homebuyers looking to move to a more expensive house.
 You can get down payment assistance for up to 3% of the loan amount with repayment only required if you sell, refinance or transfer your home in less than 15 years.
 As long as you stay in your home until year 15, your down payment assistance will be completely forgiven.

 Requirements